abiinkunlovescats/SOSE-REACT/README.md

 # Frontend Written for SOSE Sector 5 In ⚛️
 ## About Code
-This Project uses React, Vite and Swiper
+This Project uses React, Next.js and Swiper
 ### Structure
 The project is written with `/components/` , and additionally `/style/` for style-specific files ,`components` are multi-use components that don't rely much on other components
 ### Styling